MarcDcls/mjlab_upkie/README.md

 Then, while holding the left-ctrl key, right-click and drag to apply a force to the robot.

 This agent aims to have straight legs and to reject moderate pushes, which tends to result in having alternated legs as it seems more effective for rejection of disturbances.
-To play with the velocity control agent with backward bent legs (WIP), use the following command:
+To play with the velocity control agent with backward bent legs, use the following command:

 ```
 uv run play Mjlab-Velocity-Upkie-Legs-Backward-Play --checkpoint-file logs/rsl_rl/upkie_velocity/bests/legs_backward.pt